lupyuen/lupyuen.github.io/src/star64.md

 _Why does the pic show "MZ" at 0x0?
 Who is "MZ"?_

+We'll find out in a while.

-To solve the "MZ" Mystery, we decompile the Linux Kernel...
+First we decompile the Kernel Image...

 # Decompile Kernel with Ghidra